brianhouse/braid/docs/content.md

     #!/usr/bin/env python3

     from braid import *

     t = Thread(1)
     t.pattern = C, C, C, C
     t.start()

     play()

-Save it as `hello_world.py` and run `python3 hello_world.py 0`.
-The (optional) argument is the MIDI out interface to use.
+Save it as `hello_world.py`, make it executable with `chmod +x hello_world.py` and run `./hello_world.py 0 0`.
+The (optional) arguments designate the MIDI out and in interfaces to use.

 From now on, we'll assume that we're livecoding within the python3 interpreter, but the code works the same in a standalone file.

 ### <a name="top"></a>Top-level controls

-You can start and stop individual threads, with `some_thread.start()` and `some_thread.stop()`, which essentially behave like a mute button.
+You can start and stop individual threads, with `a_thread.start()` and `a_thread.stop()`, which essentially behave like a mute button.

 Braid also has some universal playback controls.
 When Braid launches, it is automatically in play mode.
 Use `pause()` to mute everything, and `play()` to get it going again.
 If you use `stop()`, it will stop all threads, so you'll need to start them up again individually. `clear()` just stops the threads, but Braid itself is still going and if you start a thread it will sound right away.

-_Advanced note_
-If you're doing a lot of livecoding, it's easy to create a new thread with the same name as an old one, and this can lead to orphan threads that you hear but can't reference.
+_Advanced note_: If you're doing a lot of livecoding, it's easy to create a new thread with the same name as an old one, and this can lead to orphan threads that you hear but can't reference.
 Use `stop()` or `clear()` to silence these.

 Try it now: